Portfolio Question Time – in the Scottish Parliament am 2:00 pm ar 21 Tachwedd 2024.

 The UK Government’s energy plans are causing an energy exodus from the north-east.
 Labour’s flagship project GB energy will now receive only £100 million of funding over its first two years—that is nothing like the £8 billion that was pledged.

-Can the cabinet secretary provide an update on what engagement it has had with the UK Government on the concerns that businesses are expressing about risks to jobs and investment in the transition because of the changes to the energy profits levy and the allowances regime?
+Can the Cabinet secretary provide an update on what engagement it has had with the UK Government on the concerns that businesses are expressing about risks to jobs and investment in the transition because of the changes to the energy profits levy and the allowances regime?

 Scottish ministers engaged with UK counterparts on a number of matters in the run-up to the autumn budget.
-For example, the Acting Minister for Climate Action, who is sitting beside me, met the under-secretary of state for energy in Aberdeen on 17 September.
+For example, the Acting Minister for Climate Action, who is sitting beside me, met the under-Secretary of State for energy in Aberdeen on 17 September.
 We continue to urge the UK Government to listen carefully to businesses on the ground about the impacts of the EPL on jobs and investment during the transition.

 The UK Government also needs to work with industry to set out a stable, long-term fiscal regime to give the sector the much-needed certainty and stability that it deserves.

-Thank you, cabinet secretary.
+Thank you, Cabinet secretary.
 That concludes portfolio questions on net zero and energy, and transport.
 There will be a brief pause to allow a change of members on the front benches before we move on to the next item of business.